Estrogen’s Benefits for the Gums

 Not necessarily.
 While the link appears to be a good one, periodontal disease alone is not enough to warrant hormone replacement therapy in women.
 Regular check-ins with your physician are the only way to know if you need estrogen replacement therapy.

 We are happy to bring you the latest in periodontal news!
-Please call our office at Columbus Office Phone Number 706-324-6441 with any questions you may have about your care.
+Please call our office at Rivertown Dental Care, Columbus Phone Number 706-324-6441 with any questions you may have about your care.

 Comments are closed.